+Are your dogs paws burnt?
 The typical British summer isn’t always as hot as we’d like but when temperatures do soar it’s important to be a prepared pet parent!

 , it’s recommended that dogs are walked in the mornings and evenings, but there is another reason for walking them at cooler times of the day.
-Hot tarmac and concrete can burn your dog’s feet causing blisters and redness.
-According to a study by Berens (1970), published in the Journal of American Medical Association, when the air temperature is 77 degrees F (25 degrees C), the temperature of asphalt (tarmac) can be up to 125 degrees F, which is hot enough to start causing damage to your dog’s feet.
+Hot surfaces can burn your dog’s feet causing blisters and redness.
+Walking on hot tarmac is usually the culprit.
+When the air temperature is 77 degrees F (25 degrees C), the temperature of asphalt (tarmac) can be up to 125 degrees F, which is hot enough to start causing damage to your dog’s paws.

 Unlike humans that sweat, dogs mainly use panting to cool down but do sweat from their foot pads when it’s very warm.
-Sweaty or wet feet (if your dog has been swimming) can soften the pads making them more susceptible to damage from hot pavements.
+Sweaty or wet feet (if your dog has been swimming) can soften the paw pads making them more susceptible to damage from hot pavements.

 Try to walk at cooler times of the day or walk your dog on the grass or shaded areas instead of tarmac or concrete.
 If your dog absolutely has to go out, then covering the feet with dog boots or paw wax may help.
 Never get them to run on hard surfaces in the summer, grass or wet sand are good alternatives.

 Afterwards, pat the feet dry (don’t rub) and you can apply some antibacterial cream or paw balm.
 However, if you see signs of blisters, bleeding or your dog is limping then more intensive care is needed and a trip to your vet is necessary.
 Your dog’s pads may need thorough cleaning, bandaging and topical medication.
-Your vet may also prescribe some pain relief and/or antibiotics.
+Your vet may also prescribe some pain medication and/or antibiotic ointment.